April 30, 2016

 - The chest X-ray is the most common first diagnostic step when any new symptoms of lung cancer are present.
 The chest X-ray procedure often involves a view from the back to the front of the chest as well as a view from the side.
 Like any X-ray procedure, chest X-rays expose the patient briefly to a small amount of radiation.
 Chest X-rays may reveal suspicious areas in the lungs but are unable to determine if these areas are cancerous.
 In particular, calcified nodules in the lungs or benign tumors called hamartomas may be identified on a chest X-ray and mimic lung cancer.

-- A technique called a low-dose helical CT scan (or spiral CT scan) is recommended for use annually in current and former smokers between ages 55 and 80 with at least a 30 pack-year history of cigarette smoking who have smoked cigarettes within the past 15 years per the USPSTF recommendations.
+- A technique called a low-dose helical CT scan (or spiral CT scan) is recommended by the USPSTF for use annually in current and former smokers between ages 55 and 80 with at least a 30 pack-year history of cigarette smoking who have smoked cigarettes within the past 15 years.
 The technique appears to increase the likelihood of detection of smaller, earlier, and more curable lung cancers.
 Three years of low-dose CT scanning in this group reduced the risk of lung cancer death by 20%.
-Use of models and rules for analyzing the results of these tests are decreasing the need for testing to evaluate detected nodules when the likelihood is high the nodule is not cancerous.
+Use of models and rules for analyzing the results of these tests are decreasing the need for biopsy to evaluate detected nodules when the likelihood is high the nodule is not cancerous.

 - Magnetic resonance imaging (MRI) scans may be appropriate when precise detail about a tumor's location is required.
 The MRI technique uses magnetism, radio waves, and a computer to produce images of body structures.
 As with CT scanning, the patient is placed on a moveable bed which is inserted into the MRI scanner.
 There are no known side effects of MRI scanning, and there is no exposure to radiation.
 The image and resolution produced by MRI is quite detailed and can detect tiny changes of structures within the body.
 People with heart pacemakers, metal implants, artificial heart valves, and other surgically implanted structures cannot be scanned with an MRI because of the risk that the magnet may move the metal parts of these structures.